rahil0707/portfolio-website/react-portfolio/README.md

 ## Introduction

-This portfolio is a personalized space for me to highlight my expertise, share my projects, and provide information about my coding journey.
-The application offers an interactive and user-friendly experience for visitors to explore my work and get in touch with me.
+This is my portfolio where I share a bit about myself, highlight my skills and proficiences, projects, and provide information about my past work experiences.
+The application boaats a responsive and user-friendly UI for visitors to explore who I am and what I do and get in touch with me.

 ## Features

-- **Responsive Design:** The portfolio is designed to be accessible and visually appealing across various devices and screen sizes.
+- **Interactive Design:** The portfolio is designed to be highly accessible and aesthetic across web browsers and phone screens.

+- **Projects:** The website includes my work experiences that I have done throughout the years.

-- **Project Showcase:** I can display his coding projects with detailed information, including technologies used, project descriptions, and live demo links.
+- **Projects:** The website showcases some of the coding projects I have done over the years at university or just personally, with detailed info, technologies used, project descriptions, and GitHub links.

-- **Skills Section:** A dedicated section to showcase my skills and proficiency in different programming languages, frameworks, and tools.
+- **Skills Section:** It also contains a dedicated section to showcase my skills and proficiencies in different programming languages, frameworks, and tools.

-- **Contact Form:** An interactive contact form allowing visitors to reach out to me directly.
+- **Contact Form:** There is also an interactive contact form allowing people who visit my site to reach out to me directly.

+- **Social Links:** My social links are also included at various locations on site.

 ## Installation

 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-portfolio.git](https://github.com/Erik-Cupsa/PortfolioWebsite.git`
+1. Clone the repository: `git clone https://github.com/rahil0707/portfolio-website.git`

-2. Navigate to the project directory: `cd PortfolioWebsite`
+2. Navigate to the react-portfolio directory: `cd react-portfolio`

 3. Install dependencies: `npm install`